infinum/design-handbook/Design process/Discovery/Usability testing.md

 ```

-6. **Define your goals** — Before preparing specific tasks for our users, we need to define what we want to achieve.
+7. **Define your goals** — Before preparing specific tasks for our users, we need to define what we want to achieve.
 We’re looking for answers to crucial questions about usability, findability, discoverability, or general pain points.
 Then we use this info during the next design phase or iteration.
 We should ask ourself questions like:
     - Are the users aware of the main app functionalities?
     - How can we make sure they understand the content correctly?
     - Can users use the main functionalities effortlessly?
     - What dilemmas did we run into while designing?
 How can we be sure users won’t run into the same issues?
     These goals will help you focus while preparing the tasks.

-7. **Prepare tasks** — After the client approved the agenda and after the responsibilities are assigned, the facilitator starts to prepare tasks and prototype(s).
-You should print tasks on individual cards.
-Participants should be given one task at a time and they should read the text out loud before performing the task.
-If the participant can't solve the task after a couple of minutes, suggest that they read the text out loud again.
+8. **Prepare tasks** — After the client approved the agenda and after the responsibilities are assigned, the facilitator starts to prepare tasks and prototype(s).
 Be wary of the wording you're using on tasks; you don't want to give away the answer by mentioning the exact copy that is visible on the screen.
+For a more in-depth study of this process, take a look at [**NNG’s guide**](https://www.nngroup.com/articles/task-scenarios-usability-testing/).
+*Live testing:* You should print tasks on individual cards.
+You'll be giving participants those cards one by one during the testing.
 The observer should have a list of all tasks with additional notes.
 These notes should specifically instruct them on what to look for while the user is completing a task.
-For a more in-depth study of this process, take a look at [**NNG’s guide**](https://www.nngroup.com/articles/task-scenarios-usability-testing/).
+*Remote testing:* Keep all the tasks in one file so that both moderator and facilitator can keep up with users going through tasks.
+You'll upload these tasks in Maze, and also set expected user paths there.
+What's Maze?
+Glad you asked - here's a [whole chapter](https://infinum.com/handbook/books/design/tools/maze) about it with detailed instructions how to set it up.

+This is where live and remote usability testing diverge.
+Steps are similar, but to avoid confusion, we'll cover them seperately.

+*Live usability testing, either hosted by us or the client*

-7. Prepare [**task rating tables**](https://drive.google.com/drive/folders/1vCQEJyaTYtFupEq3pHisLsXrkUzHGqbq?usp=sharing).
+9. Prepare [**task rating tables**](https://drive.google.com/drive/folders/1vCQEJyaTYtFupEq3pHisLsXrkUzHGqbq?usp=sharing).
 Task rating tables are used for measuring success on each task and to have an objective overview of pain points and room for improvement.

-8. Print out these documents:<br>
+10. Print out these documents:<br>
 <br> - Statement of Consent (equal to the number of participants),
 <br> - Confidentiality statement (NDA) (equal to the number of participants),
 <br> - Interviewer guides (1 copy),
 <br> - Tasks for participants (1 copy of each task),
 <br> - Tasks with additional notes for the observer (1 copy of each task),
 <br> - Task rating tables (equals the number of participants × number of tasks).

-9. Define mobile devices which you will user in the testing sessions.
+11. Define mobile devices which you will user in the testing sessions.
 You can use new phones, but always check if Participate (from Lookback) and InVision support that specific phone and operating system.
 To be sure, don’t use the latest devices, because they maybe didn’t get to fix all bugs.
 Here’s a list of [compatible Android devices](https://help.lookback.io/troubleshooting/android-device-compatibility) for Lookback.
 Prepare 2 devices for each platform because the battery drains fast when you’re doing testings in a row.
 Assign who is responsible for charging the batteries before the sessions (usually the observer).

-10. Install [**Participate**](https://lookback.io/features/participate/) on the mobile phones.
+12. Install [**Participate**](https://lookback.io/features/participate/) on the mobile phones.

-11. As a thank you for participants, we usually give out rewards (vouchers or cash).
-Make sure to check with the client who’s responsible for preparing these rewards.
+13. As a thank you for participants, we usually give out rewards (vouchers or cash), so have them handy at the testing site.

 **Preparing the project on Lookback and testing device**